BrianHicks/brianthicks.com/content/post/sets-member-size.md

 ## Quick Recap

-Our sets are really [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).
+Our sets are [binary search trees](https://en.wikipedia.org/wiki/Binary_search_tree) under the covers.
-We've modelled this data structure in our Elm code like this:
+We've modeled this data structure in our Elm code like this:

 ```elm
 type Set comparable